-PLEASE NOTE: Compost sites are closed for the season.
-Yard waste is still accepted at the Minot Landfill at no charge.
+PLEASE NOTE: Effective Thursday, March 12, 2020, residential yard waste collection sites will be open for the season.
+Yard waste is accepted year round at the Minot Landfill at no charge.

 The City does not collect yard waste with its collection crews.
 If you wish to dispose of yard waste, you can haul it to the City of Minot Landfill, free of charge, or haul the yard waste to one of the ten compost sites located around the City of Minot (the sites are illustrated on the map).
 Don't mix yard waste with household garbage.